The gravitational eikonal: from particle, string and brane collisions to black-hole encounters: The eikonal operator in the soft limit

 i.e.~the waveform has a $u$-independent $\mathcal O(G)$ contribution.
 This is the leading-order static field, whose inclusion was possible precisely thanks to the $-i0$ prescription in \eqref{softfactorF}.
 Before moving on to computing different contributions to the angular momentum of the process let us make a few remarks on the traditional GR perspective on this issue.

 The issue of angular momentum and of its loss in GR is a subtle one and has a long history (see e.g. \cite{Ashtekar:2019rpv}).
-The approach based on the use of Bondi--Sachs coordinates \cite{Bondi:1960jsa}, \cite{Sachs:1962wk}, which is very conveThe issue of angular momentum and of its loss in GR is a subtle one and has a long history (see e.g. \cite{Ashtekar:2019rpv}).
 The approach based on the use of Bondi--Sachs coordinates \cite{Bondi:1960jsa}, \cite{Sachs:1962wk}, which is very convenient for describing the energy loss by the system via gravitational-wave emission, cannot be trivially extended to angular momentum.
 The problem is that the definition of Bondi's angular momentum, $J_B$, suffers from a gauge ambiguity related to the possibility of performing supertranslations, a subgroup of the BMS transformations \cite{Bondi:1962px,Sachs:1962zza} that preserves the Bondi--Sachs coordinate conditions.